RichardRed0x/politeia-digest/issue-017.md

 **[A Journey to the Future of Work- Telling the DCR story through Politeia](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737)**

 Voting finished May 29 - 66 comments (+2)

-8,787 Yes votes, 9,284 No votes (48.6% Yes) - voter participation of 43.9%, support from 21% of tickets.
+Final voting figures: 8,787 Yes votes, 9,284 No votes (48.6% Yes) - voter participation of 43.9%, support from 21% of tickets.

 ### Other News

 An update about the [Bounty](https://bounty.decred.org/) program on May 15 was missed in a previous issue.
 This update stated that 49 submissions had been processed with 7 eligible for a payout.

 A poll about the Politeia approval threshold was [posted](https://www.reddit.com/r/decred/comments/bynidz/poll_optimal_politeia_pass_threshold/) on reddit.
 A [post](https://www.reddit.com/r/decred/comments/bx1kkk/why_are_we_paying_for_pr_agency_while_not_having/) asking why Decred is paying for a PR agency while not having a marketing agency also appeared on reddit.

 From May 28 until Jun 10:

 - 4 new proposals submitted, 4 proposals started voting, 1 proposal finished voting.
 - Proposals that have finished voting have an average (mean) turnout of 43.9%, with a total of 18,071 ticket votes being cast.
 - 80 comments on Politeia proposals from 30 different users (public keys).
 - 215 up/down votes on comments from 26 different voting users (public keys).

 Snapshot for this issue based on this [commit](https://github.com/decred-proposals/mainnet/commit/4c79622ff513f294bf52645d513bb19b47903859).

 ## About this issue